Bob Lilly: Personal life

 When he began traveling with the Cowboys, Lilly regularly had his camera at his side.
 His interest in photography began when he was named to the College Football All-America Team in 1961, which was sponsored by Kodak.
-As a part of the honor, he was given a 35-mm camera and a year's supply of film by the company.
+As a part of the honor, he was given a 35 mm camera and a year's supply of film by the company.
 Before and after games, he spent an increasing amount of time studying and photographing old sports stadiums.
 Lilly co-authored the 1983 book Bob Lilly Reflections with sportswriter Sam Blair, featuring scores of his black-and-white photographs of teammates in candid poses.
-He was also a photographer for the Texas Air National Guard where he was an Airman 2nd Class.
+He was also a photographer for the Texas Air National Guard where he was an airman 2nd class.
 Lilly spent two weeks in 1967 as part of the Texas National Guard at the Rhein-Main Air Base in West Germany.

-After his retirement from pro football, Lilly moved to Waco, Texas, where he successfully operated a beer distribution business until 1982, when he saw the impact of a traffic accident caused by drunken driving and decided to sell the company and launch his landscape photography career.
-He lived in Las Cruces, New Mexico from 1984 to 1989, where he opened a photo art gallery, complete with both color and black-and-white darkrooms.
-In 1989, he moved back to Texas, settling in Graham, Texas.
-As of 2016, the grandfather of twelve and great-grandfather of three lived with his wife, Ann, whom he married in 1974, in Georgetown, Texas.
+After his retirement from professional football, Lilly moved to Waco, Texas, where he successfully operated a beer distribution business until 1982, when he saw the impact of a traffic accident caused by drunken driving and decided to sell the company and launch his landscape photography career.
+He lived in Las Cruces, New Mexico, from 1984 to 1989, where he opened a photo art gallery, complete with both color and black-and-white darkrooms.
+In 1989, he moved back to Texas, settling in Graham.
+As of 2016, the grandfather of 12 and great-grandfather of three lived with his wife, Ann, whom he married in 1974, in Georgetown, Texas.